 To configure the GitLab integration, open your repository Settings, tab Integrations.

 Depending on the options that you enable, Codacy will automatically update merge requests on GitLab with extra information when accepting merge requests.

 Pull Request Status#

-Adds a report to your merge requests showing whether your merge requests and coverage are up to standards or not as configured on the quality settings of your project.
-To see the coverage status, ensure that you enable the option Coverage in the quality settings.
+Adds a report to your merge requests showing whether your merge requests and coverage are up to standards or not as configured on the quality gate rules for your project.
+You can then optionally block merging merge requests that aren't up to standards.

 Pull Request Comment#

 Adds comments on the lines of the merge request where Codacy finds new issues.
 Click on the links to open Codacy and see more details about the issues and how to fix them.

 Pull Request Summary#